 Overall, the jackfruits are more popular and well known than durians, and you may more commonly mistake durian to be jackfruit but not the other way around.

 What are the similarities between jackfruit and durian?

-This is why both are primarily found in the Southeast Asian countries and used in the local recipes.
+This is why both are primarily found in Southeast Asian countries and used in local recipes.
 The second similarity between the jackfruit and durian is its physical appearance.

 Both fruits grow quite large as jackfruit can weigh up to 50 kg, whereas durians can weigh 5 to 20 kg.

 From a distance, the exterior of durian and jackfruit looks similar.
-Both have green spiked skin and soft yellow flavour fruit inside it.
+Both have green spiked skin and soft yellow flavor fruit inside them.
 Moreover, both fruits are a rich source of vitamins, minerals, and fiber.

 Jackfruit vs Durian: What’s the difference

-Let’s look at some of the differences between the jackfruit vs durian.
+Let’s look at some of the differences between jackfruit vs durian.

 Plant and Growth

 The jackfruit tree is a medium-large sized tree that grows up to 8-25 m in height.
 The initial growth rate of jackfruit is quite fast as it can grow up to 5 ft/year.
 The tree grows straight with green or black bark and releases whitish milky latex when cut.